 How to set an unencrypted password for the user?

-In order to set an unencrypted password use the following command:
+To set an unencrypted password, use the following command:

 sudo useradd -p test_password test_user